tuckermint/sdk-application-tutorial/tutorial/cn/13-entrypoint.md

 		Long: strings.TrimSpace(`
 Adds accounts to the genesis file so that you can start a chain with coins in the CLI:

-$ nsd add-genesis-account cosmos1tse7r2fadvlrrgau3pa0ss7cqh55wrv6y9alwh 1000STAKE,1000nametoken
+$ tmd add-genesis-account cosmos1tse7r2fadvlrrgau3pa0ss7cqh55wrv6y9alwh 1000STAKE,1000nametoken
 `),
 		RunE: func(_ *cobra.Command, args []string) error {
 			addr, err := sdk.AccAddressFromBech32(args[0])